-You need this Classic Vegan Chocolate Cupcake recipe with vegan buttercream frosting in your life.
-These dairy-free cakes are easy, decadent and topped with a rich vanilla buttercream frosting swirl and shaved dark chocolate.
-Plus, they’re gluten free and have a *secret* healthy ingredient!
+You need these Classic Vegan Chocolate Cupcakes in your life.
+They're easy to make, decadent and topped with a rich vanilla buttercream frosting swirl and shaved dark chocolate.
+Plus, they're gluten free and have a *secret* healthy ingredient!

 This recipe in particular hits a happy medium by being egg-free, dairy-free and gluten-free yet flavor-full, so everyone can enjoy.